-You can calculate your ROI out via a relatively simple formula:
+You can calculate your ROI via a relatively simple formula:

 You earn $300,000 from the customers converted through your campaigns in a month.
-This is your Gained Value, aka your earnings from your email marketing campaigns within a particular time period.
-You got your two main elements there, and the magic can start now.
+This is your Gained Value, also known as your earnings from your email marketing campaigns within a particular period.
+You have your two main elements there; the magic can start now.

-So, as the formula shows you, your average ROI from your marketing campaign is $29 for each dollar you pay.
+So, as the formula shows, your average ROI from your marketing campaign is $29 for each dollar you pay.
 Multiply that number by 100.
 Now you know that spending $10,000 on marketing campaigns brought you a 2900% growth that led you to earn $300,000.